Skip to main content

 size: 50Gi

-Note: You can run the database Component without specifying persistent storage, but it will lose all data after restart.
-For testing purpose, this might suffice or even be beneficial.
+You can run the database Component without specifying a persistent storage, but it will lose all data after a restart.
+Though, for testing purposes, this may be sufficient or even be beneficial.

 Final pergola.yaml